CesiumGS/cesium-unreal/Documentation/developer-setup-windows.md

 - For best JPEG-decoding performance, you must have [nasm](https://www.nasm.us/) installed so that CMake can find it.
 Everything will work fine without it, just slower.
 - Install the Unreal Engine (version 5.3 or newer) from https://www.unrealengine.com/en-US/download

+> [!note]
+> In newer versions of Visual Studio 2022, it can be tricky to get everything building using compatible versions of the Visual C++ compiler.
+See [Developer Setup for Windows - Gotchas](developer-setup-windows-gotchas.md) for details and solutions, particularly if you run into compiler or linker errors following the instructions below.

 ## To Cross Compile Android on Windows

 - Follow the [Unreal Engine setup guide for Android](https://docs.unrealengine.com/SharingAndReleasing/Mobile/Android/Setup/AndroidStudio/).